-One of the most common ways to use turkey tail mushrooms is by making delicious teas out of them.
+One of the most common ways to use these mushrooms is by making delicious teas out of them.
 Steeping whole or ground mushrooms for a few hours in hot water makes a delicious tea.
-You can also use other ingredients and for example, make a turmeric - turkey tail tea for inflammation and immunity support.
+You can also use other ingredients and for example, make turmeric - turkey tail tea for inflammation and immunity support.

 Turkey Tail - Turmeric Tea

 For more turkey tail recipes, the internet is your best friend.
-Our website is full of creative recipes that include turkey tail or that turkey tail can be added to.
+Our website is full of creative recipes that include turkey tailor that can have it added to.